Winner of the Media Ecology Association's Mary Shelley Award for Outstanding Fiction (for story and radio play) 2023

 He walked, as focused as he could, back to Grand Central.
 The coffee had strengthened him, but he didn't trust his legs.
 He kept thinking about what he had read in those encyclopedias.
 If this was a dream, it was one mother of a complex, detailed vision.

 Not only was John Lennon murdered in 1980, according to those encyclopedias.
 The Beatles had disbanded in 1970!
 Band on the Run was a McCartney-only album with his new band Wings released in 1973!
 "Handle with Care" – a huge hit for the Beatles in 1988, the biggest of the decade – was recorded and released by a supergroup that same year, consisting of George Harrison, Bob Dylan, Roy Orbison, and two guys Pete hadn't heard of!
-All three of those insane encyclopedias agreed.
+He’d quickly turned to the Roy Orbison entry in the first encyclopedia.
+It said the Big O had died in 1988 – his heart had given way!
+All three of those encyclopedias agreed.
+Goddammit!
+Pete couldn’t take any more of this – he’d talked to Roy Orbison just two weeks ago -- in May, 1996 – about the new TV series David Lynch had asked Roy to write a new song for.
+Pete couldn’t bear to think about those insane encyclopedias any longer.
+It wasn’t good for his heart or his soul.

 Except Pete was certain he was the one who was deranged.
 He hoped he'd be able to talk a little more to those women singers, but they were gone.
 He felt like that Frank Converse character in Coronet Blue.
 He’d watched every episode of that series in the 1960s.
 He had found himself during those five years, something neither the Converse character nor he himself on this uniquely harrowing day had been able to do.